We frequently receive an Email of the form: "I am interested in

 local Wiccan coven.
 A coven is a group of Wiccans, typically three or more in

 number.
+Most are restricted to persons 18 years-of-age and older.
 Some are informally structured.
 Others require potential members to

 pass a training class before being initiated as a Wiccan; it often lasts the